 How do these brave hearts plan to grab market share from the likes of E-tailers Everlane and Patagonia who have succumbed to the pressure of launching physical stores, and who is their ideal customer?

 In fact, where will they find customers if they don’t also have bricks and mortar store to attract passing trade?

 I caught up with Oliver Ruuger the creative director of new brand Silent Goods to question his and his teams’ motivation behind launching a brand that has chosen to go down the road least travelled.

-For me personally, it feels like it’s been a very long time coming.
+For me, it feels like it’s been a very long time coming.

-Silent Goods is a sum of a number of ideas that our team has been discussing for years in our day-to-day work.
-(Our background is designing and crafting handbags for a number of small and big brands).
+Silent Goods is a sum of several ideas that our team has been discussing for years in our day-to-day work.
+(Our background is designing and crafting handbags for some small and big brands).
 A lot of the common practices that make the fashion industry work as it does just didn’t make sense for what we wanted to create and how we wanted to work.
 It’s taken us a few years to come to this point but it felt that all the pieces of the puzzle were in sync to finally start something of our own.

 What is your background?